alok722/angular-learning-coursera/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.

+# Project setup

+After cloning this repo do npm i and also explicitly install json-server package globally and run the folder present in the root directory because it is gonna use as a data source.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.